 Raise your hand if you have a product idea swirling around in your head.
 An idea so good you stay awake thinking about it, but don’t know what to do next?
 By learning the process product designers go through, you can unleash your idea and create a viable product.

 Editor’s note: Once your product is ready to sell, you’ll need a website.
-Get one free with GoDaddy.
+Get a free website with GoDaddy.

 Steps involved in good product design

 To create a product that people will be willing to try, follow these five steps keeping an open mind as you go.

 1. Define the problem you’re trying to solve